balena-io/docs/pages/learn/develop/dockerfile.md

 If you want to see an example of build variables in action, have a look at this [basic openssh example]({{ $links.githubPlayground }}/balena-openssh).

-Here are the supported machine names and architectures:
+Here are the [supported machine names and architectures][supported-devices].

-{{> "general/deviceTypeNames"}}

 ## Multiple Dockerfiles